dills003/Advanced_Lane_Finding-Project4/writeup.md

 1. Provide an example of a distortion-corrected image.
 To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:

 ![alt text][image2]

 The real heros are the people behind cv2.
 To undistort my image all I did was take the calibration matrix, distortion coefficients, and a test image and plugged them into cv2.undistort and I got back an undistorted image.

 The code for this step is contained in the second code cell of the Juypter notebook(P4ScratchPad.ipynb) titled "Step 2: Example of Distortion Corrected Image".
 Or in lines 296-302 of the FinalOutputMovie.py file.
 Most of the code was taken from the lectures and quizes.

-####2.
-Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
+2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.
-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+I used a combination of color and gradient thresholds to generate a binary image.
+I used a combination of Sobel X and the S-channel from the HLS color model.
+I used these, because they worked in lecture/quizes and they looked good on my test image.
+Here's an example of my output for this step:

 ![alt text][image3]

+The code for this step is contained in the second code cell of the Juypter notebook(P4ScratchPad.ipynb) titled "Step 2: Example of Distortion Corrected Image".
+Or in lines 296-302 of the FinalOutputMovie.py file.
+Most of the code was taken from the lectures and quizes.

-####3.
-Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.
+3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

 The code for my perspective transform includes a function called `warper()`, which appears in lines 1 through 8 in the file `example.py` (output_images/examples/example.py) (or, for example, in the 3rd code cell of the IPython notebook).
 The `warper()` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
 I chose the hardcode the source and destination points in the following manner: